appacademy/Module-2-Resources/week-6/w6-review-guide/w6-study-guide.md

     -Code you wrote yourself

 # What to study for Multiple Choice:
-    -be able to determine the O(n) of a refactored algorithm -be able to describe the features, benefits, complexities and use cases for: breadth-first traversal,
+    -Be able to determine the O(n) of a refactored algorithm -Be able to describe the features, benefits, complexities and use cases for: breadth-first traversal,
         depth-first traversal,
         depth-first search and
         breadth first search

-    -be able to give the space and time complexities for the sorting algorithms we learned this week (both in-place and out-of-place) -be able to describe and/or recognize a binary search tree, binary tree, and directed acyclic graph
+    -Be able to give the space and time complexities for the sorting algorithms we learned this week (both in-place and out-of-place) -Be able to describe and/or recognize a binary search tree, binary tree, and directed acyclic graph
-    -given a graphic representation of a tree, be able to list out elements in order for both depth first and breadth first traversals, as well as in-order, pre-order and post-order
+    -Given a graphic representation of a tree, be able to list out elements in order for both depth first and breadth first traversals, as well as in-order, pre-order and post-order
-    -be able to identify a correct equation for sorting elements in an array using the built in array.sort() method for ascending and/or descending order -be able to describe the behaviors of quick sort, merge sort, selection sort, bubble sort, and insertion sort
+    -Be able to identify a correct equation for sorting elements in an array using the built in array.sort() method for ascending and/or descending order -Be able to describe the behaviors of quick sort, merge sort, selection sort, bubble sort, and insertion sort
-    -be able to describe the behavior of a binary search
+    -Be able to describe the behavior of a binary search

 # What to study for coding portion:
-    -be able to implement a social graph similar to the practice assessment -be able to implement a breadth first search on a tree
+    -Be able to implement a social graph similar to the practice assessment -Be able to implement a breadth first search on a tree

 # What to study for Multiple Choice: